-The Accounting and Finance Coordinator, Executive Director, and Director of Finance shall present a draft annual budget to the Budget and Operations Committee by no later than August 31.
-The Committee shall review the draft budget, make any amendments deemed advisable, and recommend adoption of the budget to the Board of Directors by no later than September 15.
-The Board of Directors shall adopt the annual budget by no later than September 30 of each year.
+The Accounting and Finance Coordinator, Executive Director, and Director of Finance shall begin a draft for the annual budget September 15.
+The Budget and Operations Committee shall review the draft budget, make any amendments deemed advisable, and recommend adoption of the budget to the Board of Directors by no later than October 30.
+The Board of Directors shall adopt the annual budget by no later than November 15 of each year.